 For tiles, wall screw a 3/16" pilot hole through the tile with a masonry bit.

-(if you are installing a handlebar on a sheetrocked wall go to step 6)
+(If you are installing a handlebar on a sheet rock wall, skip to Step 6.)

 Next for a tiled wall, drill a 5/32" hole through the stud.